renderedtext/semaphore-docs-new/source/docs/secrets.md

 ["admin" or "owner" permission level in the organization](/docs/organizations/permission-levels-in-an-organization.html) to set up several organization wide secrets necessary for building your projects.
-Once the secrets are set up, members of the "admin" and "owner" teams can share them with other teams.
+Once the secrets are set up, members of teams with "admin" and "owner" permissions can share them with other teams.

 To use entries from the secret, you need to add it to your teams and to attach it to your project.

 To read more about permission level of a team inside the organization, go to [Permission levels in an organization](/docs/organizations/permission-levels-in-an-organization.html)